 There has been an increasing movement in the United States and other markets to increase the regulation of dietary supplements, which could impose additional restrictions or requirements on us and increase the cost of doing business.
 On February 11, 2019, the FDA issued a statement from FDA Commissioner, Dr. Scott Gottlieb, regarding the agency's efforts to strengthen the regulation of dietary supplements.
 The FDA will be prioritizing and focusing resources on misbranded products bearing unproven claims to treat, cure, or mitigate disease.
 Commissioner Gottlieb established a Dietary Supplement Working Group tasked with reviewing the agency's organizational structure, process, procedures, and practices to identify opportunities to modernize the oversight of dietary supplements.
-Additionally, on December 21, 2015, the FDA created the Office of Dietary Supplements ("ODSP").
+Additionally, on December 21, 2015, the FDA created the ODSP.
 The creation of this new office elevates the FDA's program from its previous status as a division under the Office of Nutrition and Dietary Supplements.
 ODSP will continue to monitor the safety of dietary supplements.
 In markets outside of the United States, prior to commencing operations or marketing new products, we may be required to obtain approvals, registrations, licenses, or certifications from an agency comparable to the FDA for the specific market.
 Approvals or registration may require reformulation of our products or may be unavailable to us with respect to certain products or ingredients.
 We must also comply with product labeling regulations, which vary by jurisdiction.

 In several of our markets, new regulations have been adopted, or are likely to be adopted, in the near-term that will impose new requirements, make changes in some classifications of supplements under the regulations, or limit the claims we can make.
 In addition, there has been increased regulatory scrutiny of nutritional supplements and marketing claims under existing and new regulations.
 In Europe, for example, we are unable to market supplements that contain ingredients that have not been previously marketed in Europe without going through an extensive registration and approval process.
 Europe is also expected to adopt additional regulations in the future to set new limits on acceptable levels of nutrients.
 South Africa has also implemented new "complementary medicine" legislation, which requires a significant dossier in order to register current and new products.
 Mannatech is working toward complying with the new legislation and is in contact with the Direct Selling Association in South Africa.
 In August 2016, the FDA published its revised draft guidance on Dietary Supplements: New Dietary Ingredient Notifications and Related Issues.
 If a company sells a dietary supplement containing an ingredient that FDA considers either not a dietary ingredient or a new dietary ingredient ("NDI") that needs an NDI notification, the agency may threaten or initiate enforcement against the Company.
 For example, it might send a warning letter that can trigger consumer lawsuits, demand a product recall, or even work with the Department of Justice to bring a criminal action.
-Our operations could be harmed if new guidance or regulations require us to reformulate products or effect new registrations, if regulatory authorities make determinations that any of our products do not comply with applicable regulatory requirements, if the cost of complying with regulatory requirements increases materially, or if we are not able to effect necessary changes to our products in a timely and efficient manner to respond to new regulations.
-In addition, our operations could be harmed if governmental laws or regulations are enacted that restrict the ability of companies to market or distribute nutritional supplements or impose additional burdens or requirements on nutritional supplement companies.
+Our operations charmed if new guidance or regulations requirements, if the cost of complying with regulatory requirements increases materially, or if we are not able to effect necessary changes to our products in a timely and efficient manner to respond to new regulations.
+In addition, our operations could be harmed if governmental laws or regulations are enacted that restrict the ability of companies to market or distribute nutritional supplements or impo